Vajont Dam: Construction

-In the 1950s, SADE's monopoly was confirmed by post-fascist governments, and it bought the land despite opposition by the communities of Erto and Casso in the valley, which was overcome with government and police support.
-SADE stated that the geology of the gorge had been studied, including analysis of ancient landslides and that the mountain was believed to be sufficiently stable.
+In the 1950s, SADE's monopoly was confirmed by post-fascist governments, and it bought the land despite opposition from the communities of Erto and Casso in the valley, which was overcome by government and police support.
+SADE stated that the geology of the gorge had been studied, including analysis of previous landslides, and that the mountain was held to be sufficiently stable.

-Construction work started in 1957 but by 1959 shifts and fractures were noticed while building a new road on the side of Monte Toc.
-This led to new studies in which three experts separately told SADE that the entire side of Monte Toc was unstable and would be likely to collapse into the basin if the filling were completed.
-SADE took no notice and construction was completed in October 1959; in February 1960, SADE was authorised to start filling the basin.
-In 1962 the dam was nationalized and came under the control of ENEL as part of the Italian Ministry for Public Works.
+Construction work on the dam started in 1957.
+By 1959, shifts and fractures in the ground were noticed while building a new road on the side of Monte Toc.
+This led to further studies in which three experts separately told SADE that the entire side of Monte Toc was unstable and was likely to collapse into the basin if the filling were completed, due to the raised water level increasing the instability.
+SADE took no notice and construction was completed in October 1959.
+In February 1960, SADE was authorised to start filling the lake.
+In 1962, the dam was nationalized and came under the control of ENEL as part of the Italian Ministry for Public Works.

 Early signs of disaster

 On 22 March 1959, during construction of the Vajont Dam, a landslide at the nearby Pontesei Dam created a 20 m wave that killed one person.
 Throughout the summer of 1960, minor landslides and earth movements were noticed.
 Instead of heeding these warning signs, the Italian government chose to sue the handful of journalists reporting the problems for "undermining the social order".

 On 4 November 1960, with the water level in the reservoir at about 190 m of the planned 262 m, a landslide of about 800000 m3 collapsed into the lake.
 SADE stopped the filling, lowered the water level by about 50 m, and started to build an artificial gallery in the basin in front of Monte Toc to keep the basin usable even if additional landslides (which were expected) divided it into two parts.

-In October 1961, after the completion of the gallery, SADE resumed filling the narrow reservoir under controlled monitoring.
+In October 1961, after the completion of the gallery, SADE resumed filling the reservoir under controlled monitoring.
 In April and May 1962, with the basin water level at 215 m, the people of Erto and Casso reported five "grade five" Mercalli intensity scale earthquakes.
 SADE downplayed the importance of these quakes, and was then authorized to fill the reservoir to the maximum level.

 In July 1962, SADE's own engineers reported the results of model-based experiments on the effects of further landslides from Monte Toc into the lake.
-The tests indicated that a wave generated by a landslide could top the crest of the dam if the water level was 20 m or less from the dam crest.
-It was therefore decided that a level 25 m below the crest would prevent any displacement wave from over-topping the dam.
-A decision was made to fill the basin beyond that, because the engineers thought they could control the rate of the landslide by controlling the level of water in the reservoir.
+The tests indicated that a wave generated by a landslide could overtop the crest of the dam if the water level was 20 m or less from the dam crest.
+SADE therefore decided that a reduced level 25 m below the crest would prevent any displacement wave from over-topping the dam.